martiantux/kOS-Hoverslam/README.md

 Result:
 If used with assumptions in mind, this script should perform near perfect hoverslam landings, resulting in an extremely efficient landing (~210m/s delta v) which also looks pretty damn cool.

+Example:
+Here is a video demonstrating the script performing a hoverslam well enough to land an 18 meter tall 20 tonne stage on its engine. https://youtu.be/gyoqlJt9f00